-The administrator in charge of your appeal will review your written statement, as well as the documentation from the original evaluation.
-The administrator will also respond to your appeal in writing indicating whether the original decision will be maintained, reversed, or modified.
+The administrator in charge of your appeal will review your written statement, as well as the documentation from the original evaluation or hearing.
+The administrator will also respond to your appeal in writing, indicating whether the original decision will be upheld, reversed, or modified.

-If you appeal, the consequences may not be increased or enhanced but they may be modified and adjusted.
-Also, if you appeal, Campus Living automatically places any applicable deadlines on hold until after you receive an answer.
+If you appeal, the outcome may not be increased or enhanced but may be modified and adjusted.
+Also, if you appeal, Campus Living automatically places any applicable deadlines on hold until after you receive a ruling.